rucio/rucio/doc/rucio-server.md

     authn, cache_disk, headers, proxy, rewrite, ssl, zgridsite

-(CHECKME which required modules are not enabled by default?)
+(CHECKME which required modules are not installed and/or not enabled by default?)

 ## Install required Python packages